drydan/drydan.github.io/docs/hockey-analytics/player-positions.md

 ![](../../assets/images/w_log_odds_dist.jpg)
 *The histogram for log odds between left and right wingers, a sad site.*

 Once again, let's look at the results for Toronto.
 The winger labels are suspect until we aggregate games.
 Season and linemate weightings tend to agree.
-When they do not, manual inspection only favours the latter when the line has played plenty of games together.
+When they do not, manual inspection typically favours the latter when the line has played plenty of games together.

 <table>
 <tr>